 1) GL Code Reports

-Allocating fuel expenses by department or general ledger (GL) code can be time-consuming for accounting teams.
+Allocating business expenses by department or general ledger (GL) code can be time-consuming for accounting teams.
 GL code reports save time because fuel transactions are automatically grouped by the GL codes you use.
 Associate GL codes with specific cards, vehicles, drivers or even fuel products based on simple, variable or complex rules.
-Talk to a fuel vendor about creating a report with the set of rules that best fits your information management needs so that allocating expenses is as painless as possible for your team.
+Talk to your fuel vendor about creating a report with the set of rules that best fits your information management needs so that allocating expenses is as painless as possible for your team.

 2) Exception Reports

-Fleet fuel cards normally provide robust and customizable restrictions to prevent unauthorized fueling.
+Fuel cards normally provide robust and customizable restrictions to prevent unauthorized transactions.
 And yet, less restrictive controls may be warranted in some cases to avoid operational disruptions.
 Exception reports can offer an additional layer of security beyond card controls so that drivers have flexibility while you maintain oversight.
 Exceptions can be conveyed as either email alerts or management reports.
-Alerts notify fleet managers of individual transactions that deviate from your fueling policy.
+Alerts notify managers of individual transactions that deviate from your fueling policy.
 Management reports look at deviations from a larger sample size of driver fueling.
 Exception reporting is most effective when alerts and management reports are used in tandem to monitor driver fueling.

 3) Off Road Refund Reports

 If you use diesel fuel for off road purposes, you may be eligible for a fuel tax refund.
-However, filing for a refund requires that you separate fuel used in off road equipment from on road vehicles.
+However, filing for a refund requires that you separate fuel used in off road equipment from that used in on road vehicles.
 Fuel card companies can help you with this by creating reports that automatically identify off road transactions.
-Your fuel cards should be able to capture level III data and identify the vehicle or equipment being fueled as well as other fueling details such as fuel product, date and location of fueling to support your refund filing.
+Your cards should be able to capture level III data and identify the vehicle or equipment being fueled as well as other fueling details such as fuel product, date and location of fueling to support your refund filing.

 4) IFTA Reports